 Finding a list of solar contractors willing to work on your solar project is the easy part.
 Selecting one that meets your requirements and with whom you are comfortable working with may be harder.
 Some contractors work through 3rd party solar leads companies while others do their own advertising.
-It’s a good idea to use a few different methods when searching for a solar contractor, starting with our cost calculator which will indicate which estimates are in the right ballpark for your home.
+When searching for a contractor, starting with our solar installation cost calculator, which will give you a ballpark estimate.

 Upon meeting with the contractors on an individual basis during the estimate, you must interview each to gauge their level of experience—they know what they are talking about—and your comfort level working with them should you enlist their services.
 There are pointed questions you should ask yourself and the potential contractors before signing on the dotted line.

 - How much experience does the solar contractor or company have installing PV systems?
 Prior experience is invaluable, as the installation requires processes unique to the technology.
 The contractor must size, design and install as well as oversee the interconnection phase with the local utility company.
 Since solar installation represents a sizable investment in your property, you want to hire the best and most experienced person for the job to ensure your system is installed correctly, safely and according to local building codes.